neolovepineapple/iregnet_proposal/proposal.md

 The first warning indicate Rd problems.
 Then I run ```R CMD Rd2pdf ``` , it return ```Error : iregnet_2016.11.02.tar.gz: Sections \title, and \name must exist and be unique in Rd files```.
 However, I have checked all the ```.Rd``` file many times but didn't find any bugs.
 I believe it has something to do with my environment.
 I will check and fix them during summer.

 The first note happend when check CRAN incoming feasibility.
-Since I am not intended to submit it to CRAN, we can ignore it for now.
+Since I am not intended to submit it to CRAN right now, we can ignore it for now.

 The second note:
 ```